imgopi41/Virnda-Store-Excel/README.md

  **Insights Drawn:**

- Women who are aged between of aged between 30-49 years are placing more orders from states like Maharastra, Karnataka, Tamil Nadu, Uttar Pradesh And Telangana.
+ Women who are aged between of aged between 30-49 years are placing more orders from states like Maharashtra, Karnataka, Tamil Nadu, Uttar Pradesh And Telangana.